mark-watson/haskell_book/manuscript/preface.md

 ## Acknowledgements

 I would like to thank my wife Carol Watson for editing the manuscript for this book.
-I would like to thank Roy Marantz for reporting an error in the text.
+I would like to thank Roy Marantz for reporting an error in the text of the first edition.